kaylah176/DSCI-552/README.md

-# DSCI 552: Machine Learning for Data Science (Fall 2022)
+# DSCI 552: Machine Learning for Data Science (Spring 2025)

 Practical applications of machine learning techniques to real-world problems.
 Uses in data mining and recommendation systems and for building adaptive user interfaces.